 The Corporate Transparency Act (CTA) went into effect in January 2024.
-It requires small businesses to register their true owners to thwart money laundering, narcotics trafficking, and other crimes that depend on “anonymous shell companies” and shady financial dealings.
+It requires certain businesses to register their true owners to thwart money laundering, narcotics trafficking, and other crimes that depend on “anonymous shell companies” and shady financial dealings.

 The CTA is also an important safeguard against foreign and domestic terrorism, and the money used to fund it.